The ThinkPad At 25 - Slashdot

 I am still looking forward to taking possession of my fathers old IBM Thinkpad.
 He passed away early this year and his Thinkpad is still on his desk, I suspect.
 I am four states away so I will need to wait until Christmas to get it.
 It's one of the Pentium 1 generation, which I don't know if that makes it first generation or not.
 He bought it with the IBM Employees Discount, though.
 I have had the fear for some months now that my mother will listen to some 'security moron' and have the hard drive on it

-I'm solidly in the Apple ecosystem, (Score:2)
+I'm solidly in the Apple ecosystem, (Score:3)

 Thinkpads still rock (Score:2)